deltaxrobot/Delta-X-Docs/docs/reference/specifications/sp_x2_plus.md

 `Delta X 2 Robot` has multiple port for different end effectors.
 The port is located on a side of robot body.
 Includes:

-* 1 Laser/Vacuum/Heating Port
+* 1 Vacuum Port
 * 1 Gripper Port
-* Axis 4 Port
+* 1 Axis 4 Port
-* 1 Stepper Motor Port for 3D Printing
+* 1 Axis 5 Port
+* 2 Analog Input Port
+* 4 Digital Input Port
-* 1 Thermistor Port
+* 4 Digital Output Port
 * 12VDC Power Supply Port
-* 1 Custom Port

 ### Communication Ports and Power Supply

 ![x2_ports](https://raw.githubusercontent.com/deltaxrobot/Delta-X-Docs/master/docs/images/x2_pinout_1.png)

 The robot has a USB-B port and a UART port for communication.
 The USB-B port is used for programming and debugging.
-The UART port is used for communication with other devices.
-The robot can be powered by a 12VDC power supply with minimum 5A current.
+The robot can be powered by a 12 ~ 24 VDC power supply with minimum 5A current.

 ## Contact Us